 Justice: It is the same but this saves time and safer.
-You can also see the direction of electrons and graphs are drawn at the same time.
+You can also see the direction and speed of electrons unlike an ammeter.

-Peter: Simulations are fun, so it is enjoyable, it doesn't require much, everybody likes to work with ICT so to focus and get immediate attention.
+Peter: Simulations are fun, so it is enjoyable, it doesn't require much, everybody likes to work with ICT so to focus and get attention.
 I find it easy but to get where the attention is directed is more difficult because you working with a computer and enjoying the features of the simulations.
-Unless you are asked questions, conceptual questions then you get to think about what is happening- here the educator can help.
-Haby: Simulations helped me to visualize the microscopic view of the electrons, more electrons and more energetic and other concepts that are hard to understand.
+Unless you are asked questions, conceptual questions then you get to think about what is happening-here the educator can help.

+Haby: In the simulations it helped me to visualize the microscopic view of the electrons, more energetic and other concepts that are hard to understand.
 It was nice to see the microscopic parts like the electrons because it helps us understand the abstract ideas.

-Aneel: I found the simulation easier than the actual practical, because in the P.E. simulation, I have a visual understanding of what does an ejected electron looks like, this was difficult in the practical.
+Aneel: I found the simulation easier than the actual practical, because in the P.E. simulation I have a visual understanding of what does an ejected electron looks like, this was difficult in the practical.

-Haby: But you cannot change anything in the simulation, you cannot get the graph with exact input readings as in the laboratory work.
+Haby: But you cannot change anything in the simulation, you cannot get your own graph with input readings as in the laboratory work.
 In the simulation you cannot stop and start, but I still think in the practical even if you do not get it now you can come back to it later and get data.
 Most of my work has been practical work so I am familiar with the taking of results and doing the practical, so I have more technical skills because I am familiar with the apparatus, but the concept of calibration I only got when I went through the theory to understand why did we did it.

-Aneel: I understand that we have to calibrate the apparatus but I do not know why I am doing the calibration of the apparatus.
+Aneel: I understand that we have to calibrate the apparatus but I do not know why I am doing the calibration part of the experiment.

-16.2 Focusing on scaffolding information by forming links and associations
+6.2 Focusing on scaffolding information by forming links and associations

 In making sense between intensity and frequency, the simulations helped to develop basic conceptual relations clearly first, namely the relationship between frequency of light, its colour and the energy of the electrons.
 Then second relationship was developed, namely, intensity of light and the number of photoelectrons.
-These are not easy associations to be made quickly from the P.E. traditional experiment.
-The P.E. simulations provided a holistic understanding of the P.E. and then students could easily follow and understand the laboratory practical.
+These are not easy associations to be made from the P.E. practical immediately.
+It seems that the P.E. simulations provided a more holistic understanding of the P.E. and then students could follow and understand the laboratory practical more easily.